mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 - **Manual review**: Sometimes, a human in the loop is the only way to catch subtle issues.

 Automate what you can, but don’t be afraid to get hands-on with your tests.

-✅ **Use a SoTA RAG pattern** RAG is a rapidly evolving field, which has moved beyond simple document retrieval to more advanced techniques like graph-based retrieval, hybrid approaches, multimodal retrieval, and more.
-It's worthwhile spending some time researching the latest tools and techniques in RAG to ensure you're using the best approach for your use case.

-✅ **Plan for reindexing** when document formats change or accuracy drops

-🚫 **Don't assume your AI will understand every document format**, always validate and preprocess your inputs

-🚫 **Don't rely solely on automated accuracy metrics**, manually review outputs periodically

-🚫 **Don't skip legal or compliance checks when handling sensitive document data**, since this could really come back to bite you later

 ---